matthewdavis505/Blob-Storage/README.md

 ![Storage Insights](images/https://i.imgur.com/4mXIgYG.png)
 </p>
 <p>
-Installed active directory and managed fictitious employees through Microsoft Azure.
-Was able to manage employee designation and functions throughout the database.
+You can also see all data regarding your storage under storage insights.
 Please click above link to see example.
 </p>
 <br />